adonisjs/v6-docs/content/docs/experimental/vite.md

 :::warning

 This documentation targets the new experimental version of our Vite integration ( 3.x.x ).
-If you are using the older version, please refer to the [Vite 2.x.x documentation](../http/assets_bundling.md).
+If you use an older version, please refer to the [Vite 2.x.x documentation](../http/assets_bundling.md).

 :::